Connecting schools with nature

 About the project

-Launched in January 2021, the ‘Connecting schools to nature in North-East England’ project is working with over 40 schools and early-career ecologists across the North-East to help inspire both teachers and pupils to engage with the natural world and transform their school grounds into wildlife-friendly havens.
+Launched in January 2021, the ‘Connecting schools to nature in North-East England’ project is working with 50 schools and early-career ecologists across the North-East to help inspire both teachers and pupils to engage with the natural world and transform their school grounds into wildlife-friendly havens.

 Having completed our first two modules on mammals and invertebrates, the team will be delivering Module 3 of our programme throughout Sept.-Dec.
 2022, this time with a focus on learning all about UK bird species.
 We can’t wait to see what our schools get up to – watch this space!